1989 Portuguese Grand Prix: Qualifying report

 Qualifying saw McLaren's Ayrton Senna take his tenth pole position of the season, with the Ferrari of Gerhard Berger alongside him on the front row.
 Nigel Mansell took third in the other Ferrari, with Alain Prost fourth in the other McLaren.
 Pierluigi Martini impressed by qualifying fifth in his Minardi, ahead of the two Williams of Riccardo Patrese and Thierry Boutsen in sixth and eighth respectively, with Alex Caffi seventh in the Dallara.
 The top ten was completed by Luis Pérez-Sala in the second Minardi and Martin Brundle in the Brabham.
 Further down the grid, Stefan Johansson took 12th in his Onyx after setting the fastest time in pre-qualifying, while another pre-qualifier, Roberto Moreno, took 15th, the best-ever grid position for the Coloni team.

+This was Christian Danner's last Formula One qualifying attempt as he was fired by Rial after this race.

 The Minardi, Dallara, Brabham and Coloni teams all had their tyres supplied by Pirelli, whose special qualifying tyres were generally regarded as being superior to those of Goodyear.
 However, Goodyear's race tyres were still acknowledged as being superior to Pirelli's.